maxhewett/ShipHook/README.md

 ## Sparkle Integration Snippet

-ShipHook now uses the same Sparkle pattern you would use in a normal SwiftUI app:
+ShipHook uses the same Sparkle pattern you would use in a normal SwiftUI app:

 ```swift
 import Sparkle